Yara Greyjoy Enjoys Sex With Women, But That Doesn't Necessarily Mean She's Gay

 Nice to see we seem to have a new LGBT on #GameofThrones #Yara— Brian Stokle (@urbanlifesigns) June 6, 2016

-And one viewer posited our new favorite fan theory: Yara and Daenerys become the co-queens of Westeros together.
+And one viewer posited our new favourite fan theory: Yara and Daenerys become the co-queens of Westeros together.
 Oh, hell yeah.

 I want so badly for Yara and Daenyrs to get married and be queens of Westeros #gameofthrones— Sam Saucier (@samkcs17) June 6, 2016